© Pateo.nl : Wholly Science - Johan Oldenkamp

 Next to these pure “moonths” (or months), Wholly Science also clarifies the names of the days of the week:

 Today’s date according to the Germanic Lunar Year Calendar is , .

-This article on the Germanic Lunar Year Calendar is also available in German and in Dutch.
+This article on the Germanic Lunar Year Calendar by Johan Oldenkamp, originally written on January 16th, 2017, is also available in German, Italian, and Dutch.

 © Pateo.nl : This page was last updated on 2017/12/29.